 The bathroom is one of the most important and distinctive spaces in any home, and the right fixtures can help elevate a bathroom to make it a comfortable, relaxing space and add value to the home.
 One increasingly popular feature for many bathroom updates is the walk-in tub, which allows users to step into and out of a bath with less risk of falling.
-Ideally suited for older bathers or people with mobility issues, walk-in tubs are available through many different manufacturers and retailers.
+Ideally suited for older bathers or people with mobility issues, walk-in bathtubs are available through many different manufacturers and retailers.
 This guide will walk you through the most important information you need to know about walk-in tubs, how to choose the right one, and some of the best walk-in tub companies on the market, including these three:

-|Best for||Best Overall||Best for Budget||Best for Therapeutic Options|
+|Best For||Best Overall||Best for Budget||Best for Therapeutic Options|

 |Learn More||Check Price||Check Price||Check Price|